What is the product backlog and how to optimize it?

 In this post, we describe why the Agile product backlog is important, how to develop and refine it, and how this list of items plays into Sprint Planning.

 A product backlog is an emergent, ordered list of what is needed to improve the product.
 This is the only source of work undertaken by the Scrum team.
-The most important items are shown at the top of the backlog – this demonstrates to the team what to deliver first.
+The most important items are shown at the top of the backlog, giving the team the idea of what to deliver first.

-The development team pulls work from the product backlog, as there is the capacity for it, by iteration (Scrum) or continually (Kanban).
+The development team pulls work from the product backlog in line with the team’s capacity, by iteration (Scrum) or continually (Kanban).

-Product backlog items that can be done by the Scrum team within sprints are deemed ready for selection in a Sprint Planning meeting.
-A product backlog is used to describe the upcoming work on the product.
+Product backlog items that can be done by the Scrum team within sprints are usually selected during Sprint Planning meetings.

 Also Known As…